Stanko2/sound-auth/README.md

 There are 2 options to build the app:
 - open it in Android Studio and build it there
-- use the gradle wrapper to build the app from the command line:
+- use the gradle wrapper to build the app from the command line (needs to have Java and Android SDK installed):

   ```bash
   cd android/